WetaLab/Textfish/README.md

 `textfish` is a bot that analyses texting interactions using chess terms and icons using AI.
 The name is a parody of the software "Stockfish".

-`textfish` analyzes images of text conversations, generates a stylized review image, and posts a detailed "Game Review" comment.
+`textfish` analyzes images of text conversations, generates a stylized review image, and posts a detailed "Game Review" message.
 It leverages Google Gemini for AI analysis and a custom renderer for visuals.

 ## Examples